bmolnar91/workbook/module_web_with_python.md

 #### Why is it good to use a package manager software?

-A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner.
+A _package manager_ or _package-management system_ is a collection of software tools that _automates_ the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner.

 A package manager deals with packages, distributions of software and data in archive files.
 Packages contain metadata, such as the software's name, description of its purpose, version number, vendor, checksum, and a list of dependencies necessary for the software to run properly.
 Upon installation, metadata is stored in a local package database.
 Package managers typically maintain a database of software dependencies and version information to prevent software mismatches and missing prerequisites.

 #### Why is it good to use a virtual environment for a project?

-Venv is a tool for creating isolated Python environments.
+Venv (`venv` module) is a tool for creating isolated Python environments.

 It solves a very specific problem: it allows multiple Python projects that have different (and often conflicting ) requirements, to coexist on the same computer.

 ### Networks